 I’ve seen barn door hardware kits out there.
 They’re nice and all, but man are they expensive!
 Like I need a second mortgage expensive.
 Like any true DIY-er I’m always looking for ways to save a buck (or $100) and Colby I crafted up a way to turn our old, solid wood door into a sliding barn door using about $20 worth of hardware from the Tractor Supply store.

 That smorgasbord of hardware turned into a pair of these (bolt, flat steel piece, washer, wheel, and nut):

 Which later got installed on the door like this:

 The only other piece we needed (not pictured above) was the track part of the sliding barn door conversion.
 We picked up a piece of 6′ flat steel which had to be trimmed a bit.
 I chose safety and bunkered down in the living room clutching the fire extinguisher while sparks flew in the basement.
 Colby cut the steel with the metal cutting bit on the Dremel.

 The steel was the most expensive part of the project and cost a whopping $12 (compared to the $8 for the rest of the hardware).
 To make the track we screwed a piece of 1-1/4″ square pine into the wall studs (making a buffer with the wall) and screwed the steel to the pine.

-Note to fellow DIYers…to attach the steel to the wood, first use a titanium drill bit to first drill a pilot hole through the steel into the wood.
+Note to fellow DIYers…to attach the steel to the wood, first use a titanium drill bit to drill a pilot hole through the steel into the wood.
 Then you can drill in hex head lag bolts into the pilot holes using an impact driver/socket combination.
-The hex head bolts are super heavy duty, are easy to screw in and also just look really cool/industrial like.
+The hex head bolts are super heavy-duty, are easy to screw in, and also just look cool/industrial-like.
 And it’s all about the cool industrial look, right?!